Shubham0315/InterviewQuestions/AlignedAutomation.md

 ---------------------------------------------------------------------------------------

+# ✅ L3 Aligned Automation Face-to-Face Interview with Sr. Director

-# ✅ Aligned Automation R4 Technical (16 Questions) 34 Minutes
+# ✅ L4 Aligned Automation Technical (16 Questions) 34 Minutes

 As you are using multiple services like VPC, what is the best architecture in terms of security and networking point of view if we need to setup 3 tier architecture in AWS?
 Where will you place EC2 in that 3 tier architecture?
 -